atticedit/jukebox-jury/doc/user_stories.md

 ##### Acceptance Criteria

+* If the song is already in the database, asks if I want to update the information instead
 * Prompts me for each piece of information (Artist, Genre, etc.) for the song
 * Saves all the information I've given for the song
-* If the song is already in the database, asks if I want to update the information

 ---

-### Story 2
+### Updating a Record

 As a music fanatic who also needs to get things done, I want to update information about songs when I have changes